shervin-h/my-first-repo/README.md

 **-a** -> automatically add.
 note that use once from command `git status`. not required a lot.
-all changes in local repo. for send my project in remote repository explain in below,
+all changes in the local repo. for send my project in the remote repository explain in below,
-be carfule that before anything it used `git commit`,
+be careful before anything it used `git commit`,
 we must add a remote repo to our git.
 > git remote add origin https://github.com/shervin-h/my-first-repo
 > git push -u origin master